ericwang184/cse15l-lab-reports/lab2.md

 # Lab 2 Report
 ## Part 1
-For my StringServer class, I also used the Server class provided to us in the week 2 lab.
+For my StringServer class, I also implemented methods in the Server class provided to us in the week 2 lab.
 The first screenshot is the StringServer class.
 ![image](StringServer.png)
-The screenshot below is the Server class.
+The screenshot below is the Server class provided to us.
 ![image](Server.png)
+The next two screenshots are when I ran a web server with the specific paths and queries given to us in the lab report.

 ## Part 2
 For the listExamples class, there was a bug in the merge method.
 One failure-inducing input is written below as a test.